simple-salesforce/simple-salesforce/docs/user_guide/metadata_api.rst

 .. code-block:: python

-   result = sf.deploy("path/to/zip", sandbox=False, **kwargs)
+   result = sf.mdapi.deploy("path/to/zip", sandbox=False)
    asyncId = result.get('asyncId')
    state = result.get('state')

-Both deploy and checkDeployStatus take keyword arguments.
+Both deploy and check_deploy_status take keyword arguments.
 The single package argument is not currently available to be set for deployments.
 More details on the deploy options can be found at https://developer.salesforce.com/docs/atlas.en-us.api_meta.meta/api_meta/meta_deploy.htm

 You can check on the progress of the deploy which returns a dictionary with status, state_detail, deployment_detail, unit_test_detail:

 .. code-block:: python

-   sf.checkDeployStatus(asyncId)
+   sf.mdapi.check_deploy_status(asyncId)

 Example of a use-case: